top of page

 Soil Preparation

 Alliums root systems are relatively shallow and seem to grow well in fluffy, loose, well-prepared soil.
 The soil should feel crumbly and loose.
 It should be free from most stones and rocks.
-Soils that are absent of organic matter should be amended with organic matter.
+Soils that are devoid of organic matter should be amended with organic matter.
 Work rich, dark compost, or well-rotted manure into the soil.
 The soil should be a minimum of 6-12 inches deep.
 If planting garlic in rows, keep an aisle on either side of the row to accommodate foot traffic and prevent the delicate roots from being compacted.
 If planting in raised beds, design the beds so you can plant, weed and access the garlic without having to reach too far.

 whole foods, garlic, fresh, free shipping, amazon, brand, latest, raw, montana, red onion, yellow, health, garlic bread, black garlic, clove garlic, minced garlic, garlic aioli, garlic knots, garlic press, scapes, how long does garlic last, festival, gilroy, shooting, death, how to grow garlic, horse manure, sheep manure, organic